eddast/T-542-HGOP/README.md

 ```
 <a name="w1-running-instance"></a>
 ### The Running Instance of the API

+**UPDATE 04.12.2018 at 21:28**: Instance terminated as per assignment description to week 2 day 3.

 The running instance of the API is up at the public IP address **52.91.240.77**.
 This means that the following terminal command (or navigating to 52.91.240.77:3000/status in browser):
 ```bash
 $ curl 52.91.240.77:3000/status